 Fronting is lying about who the main driver of your car is, in order to get cheaper premiums.

-People do this to make their children’s car insurance cheaper but it’s a type of fraud and illegal.
+Parents are usually fronting to make their children’s car insurance cheaper, but it’s a type of fraud and it's illegal.

 If you do it, you could end up with a criminal record and it will invalidate the young drivers’ car insurance too.

-“The act of fronting shouldn’t be underestimated by parents; it is a criminal offence and has serious consequences.”Acting DCI Craig Mullish, City of London Police’s Insurance Fraud Enforcement Department (IFED)
+Fronting shouldn’t be underestimated by parents; it is a criminal offence and has serious consequences.Acting DCI Craig Mullish, City of London Police’s Insurance Fraud Enforcement Department (IFED)

-Here are seven legal tips to help young drivers save money on their car insurance.
+Here are seven legal tips to help young or new drivers save money on their car insurance.